Free shipping within the EU

 The link between the gut and endometriosis

-“It’s all the hormones’ fault!” – everyone has probably heard this phrase at least once in their life.
-Hormones often cause us to suffer from mood swings, pain, skin problems, menstrual cramps or thyroid issues.
-But how do we end up with hormone imbalances in the first place, and what do our gut bacteria have to do with it?
-We will take a look at this topic and the connection between the gut and endometriosis in this article.
+"It's all the hormones' fault!" - everyone has heard this phrase at least once in their life.
+Hormones often contribute to our mood swings, pain, skin problems, menstrual cramps and thyroid problems.
+But how do we end up with hormonal imbalances in the first place, and what do our gut bacteria have to do with it?
+This topic and much more will be covered in today's article...

 What are hormones?